Jump to topic

 This section generalizes the policies and procedures followed by the Office of Housing and Residence Life at IUPUI.
 It is important that you are also aware of the specific regulations and information for your housing area.

-In addition to policies per the Code of Student Conduct, (referenced in the IUPUI Student Rights, Responsibilities, and Conduct Section), the Office of Housing and Residence Life has specific guidelines for alcohol use in campus housing grounds and facilities.
+In addition to policies outlined in the Student Code of Student Rights, Responsibilities, & Conduct (studentcode.iu.edu), Housing and Residence Life has specific guidelines for alcohol use in campus housing grounds and facilities.

 Alcohol may only be possessed or consumed in an apartment or North Hall space where ALL assigned residents and guests are 21 years or older, but may not be possessed or consumed in a lounge, stairwell or other residential common area or in the presence of anyone under the age of 21.